rapidsai/integration/README.md

 when installed will provide the latest RAPIDS libraries for the given version.

 Test scripts in the `test` folder verify proper interaction across multiple RAPIDS APIs.
-Tests are spearated into individual subfolders based on the usage of a specific RAPIDS library with the other RAPIDS libs.
+Tests are separated into individual subfolders based on the usage of a specific RAPIDS library with the other RAPIDS libs.